Generalized Stokes laws for active colloids and their applications: Langevin and Smoluchowski descriptions

-The active forces and torques obtained above can be used to construct the Langevin equations describing the motion of active colloids in a thermally fluctuating fluid.
-In the microhydrodynamic regime particle inertia is negligible and Newton's equations reduce to

-implying instantaneous balance between dissipative hydrodynamic forces $\mathbf{F}_{i}^{H}$, body forces $\mathbf{F}_{i}^{P}$ and Brownian forces $\mathbf{F}_{i}^{B}$, together with the corresponding balances for the torques \cite{singh2015many}.
-The Brownian forces and torques, $\mathbf{F}_{i}^{B}$ and $\mathbf{T}_{i}^{B}$, are zero-mean, Gaussian white noises and the fluctuation-dissipation relation fixes their variances to be where $k_{B}$ is the Boltzmann constant and $T$ is the temperature.
+The hydrodynamic forces and torques obtained above can be used to construct the Langevin equations describing the motion of active colloids in a thermally fluctuating fluid \cite{hauge1973fluctuating,fox1970contributions,bedeaux1974brownian,beenakker1983b,singh2017fluctuation,roux1992brownian,zwanzig1964hydrodynamic}.
+This is obtained from the balance of hydrodynamic, body and Brownian forces and torques as provided in Eq.(\ref{eq:newtons}).
+The Brownian forces and torques, $\hat{\mathbf{F}}_{i}$ and $\mathbf{\hat{T}}_{i}$, are zero-mean, Gaussian white noises and the fluctuation-dissipation relation fixes their variances to be where $k_{B}$ is the Boltzmann constant and $T$ is the temperature.
 We do not consider any fluctuations corresponding to activity, since its inherently non-equilibrium nature precludes any possible balance between fluctuation and dissipation.
-Using explicit forms, the Langevin equations for Brownian active colloids with hydrodynamic interactions are
+Using explicit forms, the Langevin equations for active colloids with hydrodynamic interactions are

 The above equations contain forces due to Stokes drags, body forces, thermal fluctuations, and activity.
 Motion is driven by the last three terms and their relative importance can be captured by two ratios.
 We choose the first of these to be the ratio of active and body forces and the second to be the ratio of thermal and active forces.
 Similar considerations apply for the torque balance.
 These motivate the introduction of the following dimensionless numbers